 What is the home field edge really worth in the NFL?
 You’ve probably heard many different answers from many different sources.

 Looking for just one number to tell you how much the spreads adjust?
 The public perception is that it’s roughly a field goal and that’s pretty close.
-A more exact number would be closer to 2.8-points.
+A more exact number would be closer to 2.7-point (see table below).

 Importance of Home Field Advantage When Handicapping Pro Football